Equinnox2003/DOrSU-Campus-Pass/README.md

 See `docs/SUBMISSION.md`.
 The supplied PDF is a preparation draft until student details, native-device evidence, personal reflections, public repository URL and demo link are filled in.
 Browser captures are labeled accurately and do not prove native-device testing.

-The six exercise commits record AI-assisted construction of this project under a generic builder identity.
-They are not evidence that the student personally performed those exercises.
-Review, explain, and adapt the implementation, and follow your instructor's AI-assistance policy.

 ## References

 - Provided ITMSD1-Lab03-React-Native-Guide.html